alexduncan/halloween-story/README.md

 Bunny is on the way to see her potential new boy friend, and suddently a huge talantura drop on her head A baby ghost followed Layla to her room
 Suddenly, super Bunny appared and saved layla.
+But what they were not aware...
+This baby ghost has been possessed on super Bunny.